tadeugr/aks-references/Kubernetes-users/README.md

 vi ./template.kubeconfig
 ```

-Keep the `clusters.cluster.certificate-authority-data` of the original file.
+Keep the `.clusters.cluster.certificate-authority-data` of the original file.

-Keep the `clusters.cluster.server` of the original file.
+Keep the `.clusters.cluster.server` of the original file.

 Change `.contexts.context.user` and `.users.name`.
 They have to match.